-Are you looking for engaging and entertaining Dr. Seuss Activities for Kids?
-These Shape of Me Shadow Clip Cards are a fun, hands-on activity that will help your kids develop their visual discrimination and fine motor skills.
+Are you looking for fun, hands-on Dr. Seuss Activities for Kids?
+These Shape of Me Shadow Clip Cards are an interactive activity that will help your kids develop their visual discrimination and fine motor skills.

 Shape of Me Shadow Clip Cards: